google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Programmers-Guide/Chapter11_Particles.md

 &nbsp;&nbsp;&nbsp;`m_particleSystem->SetGravityScale(g);`

-, where g is a float32 value greater than 0.0f.
+where `g` is a `float32` value greater than 0.0f.
 Default gravity scale is 1.0f.

 It is worth noting that adjusting the number of particle iterations per solver step can also affect the effect of gravity on particles.
 Larger iteration sizes confer greater resistance to gravity.
-The most common use case for an increased particle-iteration size is to prevent particle deformation due to gravity.
+A common reason for increasing the number of particle-iterations is to prevent volume loss (i.e. compression) due to gravity.

 ### Position